ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

   - Meeting Two: Dreams - find their lighthouse, bring it into focus
   - Meeting Three: Career Action Plan - lay out the beacons to the lighthouse
 - Use this [template]((https://github.com/ajahne/essential-manager-meetings/blob/master/templates/career-conversations.md)) as a guide to the three conversations and see the additional resources below for further details
-- Using the goal reviews meeting is a great way to ensure we are tracking accurately on our Career Action Plan.
+- _Note: Using the goal reviews meeting is a great way to ensure we are tracking accurately on our Career Action Plan._

-**Frequency:** 3 conversations, approximately 2 weeks apart from each other
+**Frequency:** 3 conversations, approximately 2 weeks apart from each other.

 **Meeting Length:** 60 minutes (a total of about 180 minutes for all three meetings)